 Let’s now walk through the main pros and cons of Zacks Trade’s signature offerings.

-- International Clients: Accessible in more than 200 countries and capable of trading on more than 91 international exchanges, users can participate in profitable trading ventures around the globe.
+- Access for International Clients: Accessible in more than 200 countries and capable of trading on more than 91 international exchanges, users can participate in profitable trading ventures around the globe.

 - Customizable Workstations: Feature-rich, intuitive workstations are customized to a specific user’s experience level and trading priorities.